whisper0077/AgonesUnityServerSample/README.md

 * Open `AgonesUnityServerSample` with UnityEditor.
 * Select `AgonesEchoSample` scene.
 * Play!
-  * A Echo Client and a Local Echo Server will run.
+  * An Echo Client and a Local Echo Server will run.

-## Running a Server on Agones
+## Running a Dedicated Server on Agones
-There is a few steps.
+There are a few steps.

 ### Setting a Minikube Cluster and Install Agones
 * Please see [Agones Document](https://agones.dev/site/docs/installation/)